 UAE International Position

 It probably isn’t a big surprise to hear that the UAE has had to succumb to a lot of international pressure.
-You can imagine that other Western Countries aren’t too happy about the fact that their skilled professionals leave for Dubai where they don’t have to pay any income taxes.
+You can imagine that other Western Countries aren’t too happy about the fact that their skilled professionals and entrepreneurial spirits leave for Dubai where they don’t have to pay any income taxes.

 Nonetheless, the UAE forms part of international organizations such as the OECD.
 As a member of the OECD inclusive framework, the UAE will soon introduce the federal corporate tax rate as a stepping stone to the execution of its commitment to the global minimum effective tax rate concept.